 The Atlas Touring Coach has 12-volt heat pads installed with the fresh water, grey water, and black water holding tanks to help prevent freezing.
-The tank pads are controlled by the Multiplex control panel located on the wall as you enter the touring coach.
+The tank pads are controlled by any of the Multiplex control panels throughout your Touring Coach.
 When the outside temperature is near freezing, simply switch "ON" the holding tank heaters.
 Built-in sensors will activate the heat pads when the contents of the tank drops to 44°F. Once the liquid is heated and rises to 64°F the heat pads will automatically deactivate.
 Switch the power "OFF" when the ambient outside temperature remains above freezing or the tanks are empty.
 Battery power will last about 4 hours unless the unit is plugged into an external AC power source or the generator is ran to operate the inverter/charger.
 To conserve battery power, RV antifreeze may be used to protect the gray and black tanks.